 - Like me, you might find yourself putting publishing on the long finger.
 You will get around to it sometime, someday.
-However when you lose momentum, it is very hard to get back.
-Things stagnate and the passion and effort you put into your book fades into a distant memory.
+However, when you lose momentum, it is very hard to get back.
+Things stagnate and the passion and effort you put into your book fade into a distant memory.

 - You feel your book isn’t perfect or good enough.
 Let’s face it.
 Whose is?
 Especially the first time.
 That is why you leave it in the capable hands of an editor who will take care of all this for you.